andrey-kuprianov/systems-made-simple/_posts/2024-07-07-solarkraft-monitor-verification.md

 _Solarkraft has been developed in collaboration by [Igor Konnov][], [Jure Kukovec][], [Andrey Kuprianov][] and [Thomas Pani][]._

 _This is the fifth and last in a series of blog posts introducing [Solarkraft][], a TLA+-based runtime monitoring solution for [Soroban smart contracts][Soroban].
 The first post,_ ["A New Hope – Why Smart Contract Bugs Matter and How Runtime Monitoring Saves the Day"][part1] _gives an overview of smart contracts, explains how traditional security fails to address major challenges in securing crypto assets, and introduces runtime monitoring as a solution.
 The second post,_ ["Guardians of the Blockchain: Small and Modular Runtime Monitors in TLA+ for Soroban Smart Contracts"][part2] _introduces the language of Solarkraft monitors.
 The third post,_ ["How to Run Solarkraft"][part3] _gives an overview of the various features of Solarkraft, and explains how to use each one, step-by-step.
-The forth post, _ ["The Force Awakens: Hybrid Blockchain Runtime Monitors"][part4] _explores the distinctions between direct and reverse blockchain monitors._
+The forth post,_ ["The Force Awakens: Hybrid Blockchain Runtime Monitors"][part4] _defines and explores the distinctions between direct and reverse blockchain monitors, which together form what we call hybrid monitors._

 In this post we first formally define what are hybrid blockchain runtime monitors (from the formal methods point of view), as then proceed to explore the far-reaching avenues of how to go from _offline monitoring_, as done now in Solarkraft, to truly _online monitoring_ on the live blockchain.

-## Verifying Blockchain Monitors
+## Verifying Runtime Monitors on a Blockchain

-All that is nice and good, but there are a few questions that still need to be addressed, as people with different backgrounds might feel:
+After reading the [previous post on hybrid blockchain monitors][part4] you may say: "All that is nice and good, but here are a few questions that still need to be addressed..."
+For people with different backgrounds these are probably the main ones:

-- A formal methods person: "How do you _verify_ monitor specs?
+- A formal methods person: "How do you _verify_ blockchain monitor?
 What are your verification conditions?"
 - A math person: "What about verification _complexity_?"
 - A software engineering person: "How do you _practically check_ them on the live blockchain?"

 This section outlines the answers to the above questions.
 TL;DR; for those who are not interested in these details:

-- We verify monitor specs via a) producing verification conditions from each monitor specification; b) extracting transactions from the blockchain; c) validating each transaction against verification conditions using the Apalache model checker.
+- We verify blockchain monitors via a) producing verification conditions from each monitor specification; b) extracting pre- and post-states for every relevant blockchain transaction, as well as its parameters; c) validating each transaction against verification conditions using the [Apalache][] model checker.
-- Complexity of verifying monitor specs is _linear_ wrt. the number of conditions in the specification, and the number of transactions: each condition is checked _at most once_ against every transaction (but many checks may be skipped/optimized away).
+- Complexity of verifying blockchain monitors is _linear_ wrt. the number of conditions in the specification, and the number of transactions: each condition is checked _at most once_ against every transaction (but many checks may be skipped/optimized away).
+On the other hand, the inherent logical complexity of checking _individual verification conditions_ is highly dependent on their nature, and may be both very low and very high; _it depends_.
+We do propose below some ways to combat this complexity, exploiting for that the modular nature of our monitors.
-- Practically, we integrate monitor specs as outlined here in the `solarcraft verify` command; the documentation for which can be found elsewhere in this repo. `Solarcraft` is a tool that we write specifically for checking monitor specifications against blockchain transactions.
-Currently we are doing it in _offline mode_ by first downloading transactions using `solarcraft fetch`, and then verifying them; eventually we want to move into verifying monitor specs on the live blockchain, i.e. we want to do _online monitoring_.
+- Practically, _in the current [Solarkraft system][Solarkraft]_, we verify blockchain monitors in _offline mode_ by first downloading transactions using `solarkraft fetch`, and then verifying them using `solarkraft verify`; as this doesn't allow to execute preventive measures, we want to move eventually into verifying monitor specs on the live blockchain, i.e. we want to do _online monitoring_.
+There may be several intermediate-strength solutions to that problem, which we outline below.

 If you are still interested in the details -- continue reading!

-## Blockchain Runtime Monitors in Formal Attire 👔
+## Blockchain Monitors in Formal Attire 👔

 In this section we define, using mathematical notation, what blockchain monitors are, and how to verify whether a blockchain transaction satisfies the conditions expressed by a monitor.